a-elfateh/GCP/README.md

 # GCP
 A repo containting mini projects and guided tutorials on the Google Cloud Platform

-As always, I like to segregate my repos into sub-topics, with each topic containing related services and documents.
+I segregated this repo into sub-topics, with each topic containing related services and documents.

 ## Topics:
 1. Networking